techcompliant/TC-Specs/DecaSys-EEPROM.md

 Interrupt Commands
 ----
 All interrupt commands are done with A set to 0xFFF0, sent to the same device as the EEPROM is attached to.
 Register B is used to select the command, and X and Y are used for address and data.
+ - A - **0xFFF0**:

- - **0x0001**: READ
+   - B - **0x0001**: READ
      - Reads word from address X and stores it in register Y.
- - **0x0002**: WRITE
+   - B - **0x0002**: WRITE
      - Writes word from register Y to address X.  Note that writing to the EEPROM can only clear bits, not set them, so you may need to clear the EEPROM to write new values.
- - **0x0003**: RESET
+   - B - **0x0003**: RESET
      - Resets all words to 0xFFFF